 Key indicator 4: Broader experience of a range of sports and activities offered to all pupils Percentage of total allocation: % School focus with clarity on intended impact on pupils: Actions to achieve: Funding allocated: Evidence and impact: Sustainability and suggested next steps: Participation in local sporting competitions will ensure participation in a wide range of sports.
 Lunchtime and after school clubs will also look at the variation of sporting opportunities.
-Opportunities to visit and be visited by local professional sports clubs, additional to those in KPI1 Investigate alternative sports Active Travel Children to identify range of school activities they would like to be part of.
+Opportunities to visit and be visited by local professional sports clubs, additional to those in KPI1 Employ sport specific specialists who will work with the children during lunchtimes, curriculum and extra curriculum to ensure an increased amount of daily physical activity and speciality teaching.
+Active Travel Children to identify range of school activities they would like to be part of.
 As many of these suggested activities are provided via, lessons, lunchtimes, after school clubs and in local competitions.
 Research what can be obtained in curriculum, additional to and in the community.
-Identify bikeability programmes No cost Increased opportunities to take part in social and emotional activities.
+Employ a variety of specialists for this role.
+Identify bikeability programmes by working with SAGE coordinator. £3000 Increased opportunities to take part in social and emotional activities.
+Dance and Gymnastics increased opportunities for all pupils to be active throughout the week as well as in PE lessons.
 Social Media engagement.
-Work with Barford Hockey, , Newman University, LTA, Worcester Rugby, Birmingham FC, Tettenhall Volleyball, Birchfield Harriers, Kickboxing, BCU & Aspire Sports.
-Bring the Power workshops provided children with para-sports, boxing and volleyball opportunities.
-Variety of commonwealth activities from YST and range of other celebration days enabled children to encounter archery, rock climbing, lawn bowls, cultural dance and cheerleading.
-CWG increased profile of PESSPA.
+Work with, Newman University, LTA, Worcester Rugby, Birmingham FC, British Gymnastics, KDDK Dance, BCU & Aspire Sports.
+Additional specialists allow more time for PESSPA in and out of the curriculum.
 Bikeability allowed all KS2 children to complete Level 1.
+Pupils are signposted to local/external clubs.
+Trust PE Lead to continue to work with SENDCO on inclusion in PE.
+Use pupil voice and school council for effective use of KPI.
+Continue to provide opportunities for all and these opportunities are at capacity.
+Continue work with external providers and organisations.
+Increase MAT Sport Festivals 23/24.
+Level 1 achievers actively travelling to school.
+Continue cycling proficiency.
+Continue reinforcement of water safety.